2008 UTEP Miners football team

-The 2008 UTEP Miners football team represented the University of Texas at El Paso in the 2008 NCAA Division I FBS football season.
-The team's head coach was Mike Price.
-The Miners played their home games at the Sun Bowl Stadium in El Paso, Texas.
+The 2008 UTEP Miners football team represented the University of Texas at El Paso (UTEP) as a member of the West Division in Conference USA (C-USA) during the 2008 NCAA Division I FCS football season.
+Led by fifth-year head coach Mike Price, the Miners compiled an overall record of 5–7 with a mark of 4–4 in conference play, placing fourth in the C-USA's West Division.
+The team played home games at the Sun Bowl in El Paso, Texas.

 UTEP averaged 37,296 fans per game, ranking 66th nationally.